-However, the two studies that have examined the influence of triathlon upon respiratory muscle function have shown little or no IMF after the swim phase (Hamond et al. 1991 and Sharpe et al. 1996).
+However, the two studies that have examined the influence of triathlon on respiratory muscle function have shown little or no IMF after the swim phase (Hamond et al. 1991 and Sharpe et al. 1996).
 In contrast, both of these studies observed IMF after the cycle and run phases (~25%), but there was no worsening of fatigue between the cycle and run phases.
 In other words, cycling induced fatigue that was not exacerbated by the subsequent run.
-In addition, there was no evidence of expiratory muscle fatigue (Hamond et al. 1991).
+Also, there was no evidence of expiratory muscle fatigue (Hamond et al. 1991).

-It is clear from the data relating to inspiratory muscle fatigue that the cycle phase must represent a particular challenge to the inspiratory muscles, since this phase induces IMF that is not worsened by subsequent running.
-So what is known about the demands of cycling and the CR transition?
+It is clear from the data relating to inspiratory muscle fatigue that the cycle phase must represent a particular challenge to the inspiratory muscles since this phase induces IMF that is not worsened by subsequent running.
+So, what is known about the demands of cycling and the CR transition?

 The cycle-run transition

-A recent study into the influence of inspiratory muscle training (IMT) on exercise performance under conditions of simulated high altitude (low oxygen) using a PowerBreathe training device found that oxygen diffusing capacity and arterial oxygen saturation were increased during exercise after IMT, compared to before IMT.
+A recent study into the influence of inspiratory muscle training (IMT) on exercise performance under simulated high altitude (low oxygen) using a PowerBreathe training device found that oxygen diffusing capacity and arterial oxygen saturation were increased during exercise after IMT, compared to before IMT.
 This may indicate that after IMT, a vasoconstrictor influence upon the blood circulation to the lungs has been removed, causing blood volume and diffusing area to be increased.
 Thus, the impairment of diffusing capacity at the CR transition of the triathlon may be a manifestation of pulmonary vasoconstriction that has been induced by inspiratory muscle fatigue.

 The benefits of inspiratory muscle training